shotaro-n-nakamura/shotaro-n-nakamura.github.io/aboutme.md

 ![me](/img/Screen Shot 2019-04-20 at 5.39.38 PM.png)

 Originally from Illinois, I obtained my B.S. in Evolutionary Biology at the University of Wisconsin-Madison.
-After graduating I worked various field positions in the Indian Himalaya, Australia, and New Zealand.
+After graduating, I worked various field positions in the Indian Himalaya, Australia, and New Zealand.
 In 2014, I became a [Fulbright] (https://us.fulbrightonline.org/) scholar affiliated with the Wildlife Institute of India to studying Himalayan and Indian wolf behavior.
 Before starting my Ph.D at University of California, Davis, I was a research technician with the Wyoming Cooperative Fish and Wildlife Research Unit and a Project Biologist for the Wood River Wolf Project based in Idaho.